“Is CuriosityStream worth it?” The table below contains a short list of its pro’s and con’s.

 I am, I did the year subscription, it was super cheap so figured why not since I enjoy watching educational stuff when I go to sleep.
 There is definitely some really good stuff on there but they don’t add new content very frequently.
 One exception to this is that they frequently add these 5-8 min videos which personally is what I am looking for.Blog Reader

 As mentioned before, CuriosityStream does have a 4K subscription, which unlocks the 4K version of some documentaries.
 To be clear, a simple HD subscription allows you to see these documentaries, except not in 4K.

-A $10 per month ($5.8 for the annual subscription) would be a reasonable price to pay if all or most of the documentaries had a 4K option.
+5.8 $3.5 per month for the annual Earth Day subscription offer) would be a reasonable price to pay if all or most of the documentaries had a 4K option.
 Unfortunately however, at most 5-10% of the available shows have a 4K resolution.